brettz9/atyourcommand/README.md

 # Immediate to-dos

 1. Complete saving work
-1. Display of commands in dialog: label list: add, edit, delete, move up/down (adapt for AYW also?)?
 1. Display of commands in context menu; open with a specific command, a new one or dialog (immediately execute or just open to?)

 1. Finish behavior providing substitution of current page contents,